auberginehill/update-adobe-flash-player/README.md

    </tr>
    <tr>
       <td style="padding:6px"><strong>Description:</strong></td>
-      <td style="padding:6px">Update-AdobeFlashPlayer downloads a list of the most recent Flash version numbers against which it compares the Flash version numbers found on the system and displays, weather a Flash update is needed or not.
+      <td style="padding:6px">Update-AdobeFlashPlayer downloads a list of the most recent Flash version numbers against which it compares the Flash version numbers found on the system and displays, whether a Flash update is needed or not.
 If a working Internet connection is not found, Update-AdobeFlashPlayer will exit at an early stage without displaying any info apart from what is found on the system.
-The actual update process naturally needs elevated rights, but if, however, all detected Flash Players seem to be up-to-date, Update-AdobeFlashPlayer will exit before checking, weather it is run elevated or not.
+The actual update process naturally needs elevated rights, but if, however, all detected Flash Players seem to be up-to-date, Update-AdobeFlashPlayer will exit before checking, whether it is run elevated or not.
 Thus, if Update-AdobeFlashPlayer is run in a up-to-date machine in a "normal" PowerShell window, Update-AdobeFlashPlayer will just check that everything is OK and leave without further ceremony.
       <br />
       <br />If Update-AdobeFlashPlayer is run without elevated rights (but with a working Internet connection) in a machine with old Flash versions, it will be shown that a Flash update is needed, but Update-AdobeFlashPlayer will exit with a fail before actually downloading any files or making any changes to the system.
 To perform an update with Update-AdobeFlashPlayer, PowerShell has to be run in an elevated window (run as an administrator).
       <br />